Factbox: Indonesia's presidential and vice-presidential candidates

 He unsuccessfully tried to become a presidential candidate in 2004, then stood for vice president in 2009 and president in 2014, but lost both contests.

 Prabowo has recently warned of the influence of foreigners and the prospect of Indonesia breaking apart.
-He has also vowed to address economic inequality.
+He has also declared himself the candidate for the poor, vowing to address economic inequality.

-He has bemoaned what he describes as the decline of Indonesia’s state-owned enterprises and Indonesia’s lacklustre economic performance
+He has bemoaned what he describes as the decline of state-owned enterprises and Indonesia’s lackluster economic performance

 He retains strong support among nationalists, Islamists and those favoring a “strongman” leader.